 Explore the Mousa Broch, the finest preserved example of a round Iron Age tower, on the Island of Mousa, Shetland.
 Learn about the brochs' history and more in the new Scotland's History in 25 Objects eBook!

-An archipelago made up of more than 100 islands, 15 of which are inhabited, the Shetland Isles are closer to Norway than mainland Scotland.
+An archipelago made up of more than 100 islands, 15 of which are inhabited, the Shetland Isles are packed with amazing history, scenic landscapes and lots of exciting activities - you'll find plenty of great things to see and do.

 Scotland meets Scandinavia

-The same goes for Shetlander's unique cultural heritage.
-The Old Norse language crops up everywhere, from practically every place name to the local dialect spoken with a distinctive Scandinavian lilt, while fantastically preserved archaeological sites and the spectacular Up Helly Aa festival are vivid reminders of the islands' Viking past.
+The same goes for Shetland's unique cultural heritage.
+The Old Norse language crops up everywhere, from practically every place name to the local dialect spoken with a distinctive Scandinavian lilt, while fantastically preserved archaeological sites and the spectacular Up Helly Aa festival are vivid reminders of the islands' Viking heritage.

 Over 6,000 years of history